datarootsio/knowledgebase_guardian/CONTRIBUTING.md

 2. [isort](https://pycqa.github.io/isort/) for imports
 3. [Flake8](https://pycqa.github.io/isort/) for style enforcement

+### Pre-commit

+[`Pre-commit`](https://pre-commit.com/) is the tool that automates everything, eases the workflow and run checks in CI/CD.
+It's highly recommended installing `pre-commit` and the hooks during development.

 ## Tests 🗳

 Currently the code is not tested, but this will change in the future.
 Therefore, we ask you to include unit tests to ensure that everything works as expected.